NPR: Mobile Apps

-In July 2014, NPR launched NPR One, an app for iOS and Android smartphones and other mobile devices, which aimed to make it easier for listeners to stream local NPR stations live, and listen to NPR podcasts by autoplaying content and permitting easy navigation.
+In July 2014, NPR launched NPR One on iOS and Android, which aimed to make it easier for listeners to stream local NPR stations live, and listen to NPR podcasts by autoplaying content and permitting easy navigation.
 Since launch, NPR has made the service available on additional channels: Windows mobile devices, web browsers, Chromecast, Apple Car Play, Apple Watch, Android Auto, Android Wear, Samsung Gear S2 and S3, Amazon Fire TV, and Amazon Alexa–enabled devices.
 The New York Times listed NPR One as one of 2016's "best apps".

+In April 2018, the NPR app (renamed from the NPR News app), underwent a significant update that changed the design, user experience, selection of content, and added breaking news notifications.

+In 2019, NPR planned to merge the NPR One service into the NPR app to reduce confusion.
+By December 2023, the merge was complete and the NPR One app was made unavailable.

 Programming

 Programs produced by NPR

 As of October 2024, the NPR programs still in production are as follows: